Avg. Base Salary (USD)

-Job Description for Forensic Computer Analyst
+The average salary for a Forensic Computer Analyst is $75,262

 Forensic computer analysts are responsible for analyzing computer-based information for forensic evidence.
 These individuals process large amounts of data to find specific items on behalf of their organization.
 Tasks performed by forensic computer analysts may include handling computer hard drives and storage devices to analyze user patterns, using different computer programs to recover information from destroyed media devices, and preparing detailed reports after running computer analysis …Read more

 - Contribute to ongoing forensic system and network analysis efforts to support daily vulnerability assessments, briefs, and general computer forensic operations.